 - testing and inspection

 - operational limits and conditions

-Organizations and individuals involved in activities that may have an impact at each level of defence in depth need to be committed to a strong safety culture (see Safety Culture, INSAG-4).
+Organizations and individuals involved in activities that may have an impact at each level of defense in depth need to be committed to strong safety culture (see Safety Culture, INSAG-4).

 According to SAFETY SERIES No. 75-INSAG-4:

 “Safety culture is that assembly of characteristics and attitudes in organizations and individuals which establishes that, as an overriding priority, nuclear plant safety issues receive the attention warranted by their significance.”

 This aspect of nuclear safety seems very soft, but the opposite is true.
 It states that the nuclear safety principle stands first, and it is also known as “the Safety First principle.”
 This principle must be observed by both operating personnel and management.
 The operating organization and the governmental organization, as well as organizations involved in design, manufacturing, construction, maintenance, testing, and in-service inspection and emergency interventions, must ensure that appropriate prerequisites are met, and those appropriate methods are used.

 The plant is designed and built to operate as intended with high degree of reliability.
 The reactor core and associated coolant, control, and protection systems shall be designed with appropriate margins to assure that specified acceptable fuel design limits are not exceeded during any condition of normal operation, including the effects of anticipated operational occurrences.

 For example, negative reactivity coefficients that lead to inherently stable operating conditions, safety margins in design, reliable and known materials performance in structures and components, adequate instrumentation and control, and so on, are among the preventive measures employed in reactor design.